 #2 Indecent Proposals In Life!

 In 1993 came a rather controversial movie – Indecent Proposal.

 The story – rich man offers an economically struggling couple a million dollars to spend a night with the wife.
 The interesting part – they agreed to the deal and got rich.
 The sad part – they end up losing each other!

 A lot of decisions in our life our just like this.
 While seemingly oh so tempting and ‘safe’; they are fraught with risks.
 The scope of Management Accounting includes rigorous calculations to identify all possible risks in a decision, its alternatives, and the costs associated with each one.
 Thus saving us from falling for that indecent proposal.

-#3 House Parties
+#3 House Parties and management accounting

 So it’s your birthday, and you decide to throw a party.
 You innocently call 80 hungry friends over.